top of page

 A survey in 2018 finds that nearly one out of four people grab their phones less than a minute after waking up every morning.
 Instead of giving themselves enough time to stretch, they choose to open their Instagram and see what is happening around them.
 It could even determine the kind of feeling that they will have throughout the day.

 This probably happens because turning off the alarm on our smartphones is the first thing most of us do in the morning.
-Which led to another activity that also uses smartphones, like scrolling through Instagram.
+This led to another activity that also uses smartphones, like scrolling through Instagram.
 To help you avoid this unhealthy morning routine, you might have to consider getting yourself an old-fashioned alarm clock to wake you up.
 And try to wait at least 30 minutes after you wake up before checking your smartphone.

 04. Start your day with calming music and morning pages